A strong balance sheet, flexible banking facilities and a structured capital allocation framework provide the capability

-Organic revenue growth is an integral part of our strategy and indeed an area predisposed to higher returns.
-For the foreseeable future, we believe there is scope for continued increases in market share, such that we deliver average revenue growth in excess of global GDP (see our KSIs here).
-However, it is essential that we have adequate working capital to deploy to secure this, therefore we view a 70-80% cash conversion of underlying EBITDA to be an appropriate target for the medium term (see our KPIs here).
+Organic revenue growth is an integral part of our strategy and we believe there is scope for continued increases in market share, such that we deliver average revenue growth in excess of global GDP (see our KSIs here).
+It is essential that we have adequate working capital to deploy to secure this, therefore we view a 70-80% cash conversion of underlying EBITDA to be an appropriate target for the medium term (see our KPIs here).

-Alongside investment within our existing operations, non-organic growth also forms a critical part of Trifast's strategy.
-As such, the Board has a well-defined and disciplined approach to acquisitions where our primary financial objective will be to target returns (as an absolute minimum) in excess of our WACC, over a reasonable time frame (see our accelerated acquisition journey strategy on pages 34 and 35 of our Annual Report).
+Alongside investment within our existing operations, non-organic growth also forms a critical part of Trifast’s strategy.
+As such, the Board has a well-defined and disciplined approach to acquisitions where our primary financial objective will be to target returns (as an absolute minimum) in excess of our WACC, over a reasonable time frame.

 Returns to shareholders

 The Board recognises the role of dividends in forming part of our total shareholder return (TSR).
-As such, it is committed to a progressive dividend policy with a target dividend cover of between 3x and 4x.
-For the medium term, the Board believes a payout ratio at the top end of this range is appropriate.
-This approach will ensure the Group is also able to prioritise investments which will support the Group's strategic development and underpin capital appreciation.
-Special dividends and share buy-backs, having been considered, do not currently form part of our capital allocation framework.
+As such, it is committed to a progressive dividend policy with a target dividend cover of between 3x and 4x for the medium term.
+This approach will ensure the Group is also able to prioritise investments which will support the Group’s strategic development and underpin capital appreciation.
+Special dividends and share buy‑backs, having been considered, do not currently form part of our capital allocation framework.